-Measuring is the process of discovering the dimensions or quantity of objects or events and, at the grade 1 level, usually involves comparing and ordering objects by length, area, volume, or mass.
+Measuring is the process of discovering the dimensions or quantity of objects or events and, at the grade 2 level, usually involves measuring objects by length, area, volume, or mass.
 In the primary grades, measuring activities first involve the use of nonstandard units of measure; for instance, interlocking cubes or paper clips may be used to determine length.
-In grade 1, students use only nonstandard measurement as they build understanding of how to observe, compare, and communicate dimensions and quantity.
+In grade 2, students use some nonstandard measurement as they build understanding of how to observe, compare, and communicate dimensions and quantity.
 This is a critical prelude to measuring with standard units.